Floating Photo Hide & Birdwatching Tour in Slovenia

 - Slovenia is one of the smallest countries in Europe but it is one of the richest with its biodiversity.
 No matter the size of the country we have a lot of different habitats with forests being present in the greatest amount.
 This is the reason we have a very long list of birds.
 Many of them are very endangered.

-- Pohorje plateau is stretching close to city of Maribor.
+- Pohorje plateau is stretching close to the city of Maribor.
 The highest peak is around 1500 above sea level.
 Capercaillie & Black Grouse are two rare species that inhabit these forests.
 Pygmy Owl & Tengmalm's Owl are two of the rarer owl species but can often be seen very close to each other here.
 Some woodpeckers are present there.
 The most interesting and quite common is the Three-toed Woodpecker.
 Other common bird species are for example Black Woodpecker and Nutcracker.

 • The small size and heavily diversified landscapes of Slovenia make this country an excellent place for birding.
 Forests cover more than half of the country’s surface and are home to some of Slovenia’s most sought-after species.

 • We have possibilities for a variety of different birding tours all year round.
-You can choose for how many days you want to come, you can make your own species list and let us now to make out the best possible tour and you can also combine birding tour with some bird or brown bear photography.
+You can choose how many days you want to come, you can make your own species list and let us now to make out the best possible tour and you can also combine a birding tour with some bird or brown bear photography.

 • Using a Floating Hide or a Hidrohide is one of the best ways to watch, observe and take pictures of birds living on or next to the water.